grommitz/payara-micro-logback/README.md

 ### How it works

-- Unpacks the payara-micro jar and adds the 4 logging libraries into the libs folder.
+- Unpacks the payara-micro jar and adds the 4 logging libraries into the MICRO-INF/lib folder.
 - Adds a Class-Path entry in the MANIFEST.MF for the added libraries
 - Repackages payara-micro.jar, now ready for an app which uses Logback.